 Flying home to give ‘Daddy day care’

 He also extends his love and perfection for entertaining sound work on smaller stages in communities when he’s not on tour.
-Through Baxley Sound & Multimedia Solutions, he’ll goes into a school, church, or any other place that has a sound system, he said, and tune the system installed there, equalizing all the inputs to eliminate feedback and “make it all sound as good as the system possibly can.”
-His services also include teaching and training for a venue’s team.
+Through Baxley Sound & Multimedia Solutions, he goes into a school, church, or any other place that has a sound system, he said, and tunes the system installed there, equalizing all the inputs to eliminate feedback and “make it all sound as good as the system possibly can.”

 On tour, Baxley said it all boils down to “the loadout” for each concert, how quickly all the wares are shifted to trucks, so “you get yourself in bed, wake up in a new city, and start the whole process again.”